JuliaClimate/IndividualDisplacements.jl/docs/src/workflow.md

 ## Data Structures

-The `Individuals` struct contains a `FlowFields` struct (incl. e.g. arrays), initial positions for the individuals, and the other elements (e.g. functions) involved in `∫!(𝐼,𝑇)` as documented hereafter.
+The `Individuals` struct contains a `FlowFields` struct (incl. e.g. arrays), initial positions for the individuals, and the other elements (e.g. functions) involved in `∫!(I,T)` as documented hereafter.

 ```@autodocs
 Modules = [IndividualDisplacements]